rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 `.
 If you're using Vim, you can do by adding this line to your `.vimrc`:

     :abbreviate #t # TODO(rushiagr):

+### Parting words
+My architect at Reliance used to say this: 'You should not be able to tell by looking at code who wrote that code'.
+What he meant was, one should not be able to introduce his/her specific style of writing code into code base.
+Code should be written using a convention generally accepted by the whole of the team.
+It might not completely include everything of the best-practices of that language, but your team should decide what programming practices can't be compromised.

 That's all folks! :) Do let me know what you feel about this blog by commenting.
 Do you know something which you too encountered a lot which is not